codenamephp/platform.di/MIGRATION.md

 #### Changed
 - `de\codenamephp\platform\di\definitionsProvider\dependency\handler` is now `\de\codenamephp\platform\di\definitionsProvider\collection\ClassNamesInArray` and
     implements the new `\de\codenamephp\platform\di\definitionsProvider\collection\iCollection` interface

 ## 4.x

 ### Type hints

 All methods recieved type hints for parameters and return types.
 Check your implementations and update your code.
-The types were enforced internally before so there shouldn't be any changes in the usage
+The types were enforced internally before so there shouldn't be any changes in the usage.

 ### ContainerBuilder

 The container builder expected an optional class name before.
 Now the builder expects an instance of the actual container builder which can have the class name.
-If you didn't pass a class name before you don't have to change anything since the default container builder is created automatically.
+If you didn't pass a class name before you don't have to change anything since the default container builder is being created automatically.

 The `addDefinitions` method was part of the original container which is now a dependency.
 Adding definitions this way is discouraged since they tend to pile up.
-Instead just add them using a DefinitionsProvider class.
+Instead, just add them using a DefinitionsProvider class.
 Of course, I can't stop you from adding them using an anonymous class or adding them to the PHP-Di container directly.

 ## 3.x